Gambinoo3005/bryan-jacinto-writing-portfolio/src/content/blogs/lean-local-seo-handbook.md

 Do all this for your actual users first.
 Better rankings usually follow when you focus on making things genuinely usable.

-## Build Local Links Through Real Relationships
+## Build local links through real relationships

 Here's the truth that nobody wants to hear: Google trusts what your community already trusts.